 Once you are done optimizing your company profile, put together a framework for your salespeople to use when updating their own profiles.

 Here are some key aspects to focus on:

 - Profile picture.
 Professional photos are best, but any clear photo will do.
 Friendly faces make better connections, but be sure to avoid blurry pictures, group images, or inanimate objects.

 - Bio.
-When writing your biography, try to focus on your audience and not on your own accomplishments.
+When writing your biography, try focusing on your audience and not on your accomplishments.
 In other words, you need to present yourself as a solver of their problems.

 - Company.
 For instance, LinkedIn allows you to link to your company page.
 This is a great way to highlight your company’s presence further.

 - Website.
 If you can, include a link to your personal online shop.